-Section-10: Site regulations; building must be on a lot.
+Section-8: Site regulations; building must be on a lot.

 Every building hereafter erected, structurally altered, or relocated shall be located on a lot and in no case, except in general business, limited industrial, general industrial, and agricultural districts, and planned unit developments, shall there be more than one principal building on a lot, except as provided below.
 The principal building, as herein described, shall be built first in all districts.
-In any district where a building other than a residence is considered principal, such construction shall be subject to the prior approval of the Town Plan Commission.
-The Town Plan Commission may allow the issuance of a new residential home building permit and the occupancy of an existing residential structure on the same parcel for one continuous two (2) year period, subject to specific Town Plan Commission approval and the following conditions:
+In any district where a building other than a residence is considered principal, such construction shall be subject to the prior approval of the Town Board.
+The Town Board may allow the issuance of a new residential home building permit and the occupancy of an existing residential structure on a parcel for one continuous two-year period, subject to specific Town Board approval and the following conditions:

-- (1) Subject to the occupancy of the existing single-family residential structure being made by the same person who will occupy the new single-family residential structure for which the new residential home building permit is issued. - (2) Subject to the applicant submitting to and receiving approval from the Town Plan Commission written proof that the waste disposal system for the property upon which the current residence exists conforms to the applicable sanitary ordinances of the County environmental health division or is otherwise allowed to be used by the County environmental health division. - (3) Subject to the applicant submitting to the Town Plan Commission and receiving approval as to form from the Town Attorney and as to amount from the Town Building Inspector or Town Engineer, a letter of credit or cash in the amount of 115 percent of the removal and restoration costs relative to the existing single-family residence as determined by the Town Building Inspector or Town Engineer; and also submitting to and receiving approval from the Town Attorney and the Town Building Inspector or Town Engineer, an agreement which would allow the Town to access the property and remove the existing structure at the applicant's expense if the new applicant fails to do so within sixty (60) days of issuance of an occupancy permit for the new residence; upon either of the following occurrences: - (a) Prior to the issuance of a new residential home building permit for any lot on which an existing residential home is occupied; or - (b) Prior to occupancy of any existing residential home on any lot for which a new residential home building permit has been issued. - (4) Subject to such additional conditions as the Town Plan Commission may require in the interest of the health, safety and welfare of the Town.
+- (1) Subject to the occupancy of the existing single-family residential structure being made by the same person who will occupy the new single-family residential structure for which the new residential home building permit is issued. - (2) Subject to the applicant submitting to and receiving approval from the Town Board written proof that the waste disposal system for the property upon which the current residence exists conforms to the applicable sanitary ordinances of the county environmental health division or is otherwise allowed to be used by the county environmental health division. - (3) Subject to the applicant submitting to the Town Board and receiving approval as to form from the town attorney and as to amount from the town engineer, a letter of credit or cash in the amount of 115 percent of the removal and restoration costs as determined by the town engineer; and also submitting to and receiving approval from the town attorney and the town engineer, an agreement which would allow the town to access the property and remove the existing structure at the applicant's expense if the new applicant fails to do so within sixty days of issuance of an occupancy permit for the new residence; upon either of the following occurrences: - (a) Prior to the issuance of a new residential home building permit for any lot on which an existing residential home is occupied; or - (b) Prior to occupancy of any existing residential home on any lot for which a new residential home building permit has been issued. - (4) Subject to such additional conditions as the Town Board may require in the interest of the health, safety and welfare of the town.

-Section-11: Building or creation of lots on a private street or way:
+Section-9: Building or creation of lots on a private street or way: